Childhood Absence Epilepsy

 Doctors may also order an electroencephalogram (EEG).
 During this test, which can be performed in a doctor’s office or hospital, the child will be asked to lie flat while disk-shaped electrodes are attached to the scalp.
 Connected to a monitoring device, these electrodes are able to monitor the electrical activity of the brain.
 Those affected by childhood absence epilepsy tend to present a distinctive pattern of brain activity, making this test an important step in confirming a diagnosis of childhood absence epilepsy.
 Often, doctors will record an EEG at the same time as performing a hyperventilation test.

-- A CT scan of the head or MRI scan to check the location of the problem in the brain
+- A ct scan or MRI scan to check the location of the problem in the brain

 - Genetic testing to help identify the gene or genes responsible for the condition